 In today’s modern marketing era, there are many channels a business can take advantage of in order to reach potential customers.
-These channels include:
+These marketing channels include:

-This huge assortment of marketing channels means that your potential customers could anywhere – and you need to be where they are.
+This huge assortment of marketing channels means that your potential customers could be anywhere – and you need to be where they are.
 As the number of potential marketing channels grows even further (and you can bet that it will), designing multi-channel marketing campaigns will continue to be key for reigning in top-tier customers.

-Some channels work better together than others.
+Some ad channels work better together than others.
 MediaPost released a report earlier this year that examined the most frequent media pairings for adults age 18-64.
 The most popular multi-channel marketing pairings were:

 While Computer / Mobile was the most popular pairing during work hours (9am – 5pm), TV / Mobile rises ahead in the evening (5pm – 11pm).

 The research graph below isn’t too well done – it’s difficult to interpret, but you can get the general idea – the top orange line is Computer / Mobile, which peaks in the daytime and then loses ground to the blue line at night, representing TV / Mobile.
 It’s interesting to note that the Computer / Mobile pairing’s lowest point of activity is weekend evenings.

 As we can see, there’s a lot of multi-device activity happening in a consumer’s life.
 Taking advantage of multi-channel marketing is the best way to capitalize on these trends.

 Let’s look at some further examples of cohesive multichannel marketing.